ovh/docs/pages/platform/public-cloud/introducing_horizon/guide.en-ca.md

 Horizon is the native OpenStack web interface to it's services (Nova, swift, glance, etc.).
 You have the option of using this interface as well as the OVHcloud Control Panel.

-**This guide provides some basic information on the basic functions of the Horizon interface.**
+**This guide provides some information on the basic functions of the Horizon interface.**

 ## Requirements